 Understand Clients WANT Your Advice

-Your customers are looking for your advice, knowledge and expertise to inform their decisions.
+Your customers seek your advice, knowledge and expertise to inform their decisions.
 However, you don’t have to share everything about your product with your customer – purchasing insurance is already overwhelming enough.
 Above all, if they have a question for you, you need to know the answer.

 Know Who Your Clients Are

-Now that you’ve created an image of your client’s needs, now it’s time actually to get to know them.
-Drawing conclusions and understanding a client on paper is completely necessary, but so are building strong relationships.
+Now that you’ve created an image of your client’s needs, it’s time actually to get to know them.
+Drawing conclusions, understanding a client on paper, and building strong relationships are completely necessary.

 Remember, you’re not selling a package, promotion, product, or service; you’re selling a solution to their problem.